waltervh/BornAgain-website/content/documentation/working-with-python/basic-fitting-tutorial/index.md

 * the height of prisms.

-Our reference data are a "noisy" two-dimensional intensity map obtained from the simulation of the same geometry with a fixed value of 5nmfor the height and radius of cylinders and for the height of prisms which have a 10-nanometer-long side length.
+Our reference data are a "noisy" two-dimensional intensity map obtained from the simulation of the same geometry with a fixed value of 5nm for the height and radius of cylinders and for the height of prisms which have a 10-nanometer-long side length.
 Then we run our fitting using default minimizer settings starting with a cylinder's height of 4 nm, a cylinder's radius of 6 nm, a prism's half side of 6 nm and a height equal to 4 nm.